malvinarum/Plex-Rich-Presence/README.md

     * `playing_icon` (Small status icon)

 ### 3. Edit Configuration
+1. Rename `config.example.json` to `config.json` (or just run the app once, and it will create it for you).
-Open `config.json` with Notepad (or any text editor) and paste your keys:
+2. Open `config.json` with Notepad and paste your keys:

 ```json
 {